Congo official: Rwanda will have war if it wants war | Law-Order

 On Wednesday, demonstrators in Goma called on the international community to intervene amid rising tensions.

-"We cannot accept being attacked by neighbouring countries," said Jack Sinzahera, who was among those protesting in Goma.
-"That's why today there is a popular mobilisation to say no to the aggression of Rwanda and Uganda in our country."
+“We cannot accept being attacked by neighboring countries,” said Jack Sinzahera, who was among those protesting in Goma.
+“That's why today there is a popular mobilization to say no to the aggression of Rwanda and Uganda in our country.”
 The demonstration was peaceful though police later fired tear gas on some protesters who tried to march to the border post separating Congo from Rwanda.

 Relations between Rwanda and Congo have been fraught for decades.
 Rwanda alleges that Congo gave refuge to the ethnic Hutus who carried out the 1994 Rwandan genocide that killed at least 800,000 ethnic Tutsis and moderate Hutus.
 The two countries have long accused each other of supporting various rival armed groups.